rolaveric/karma-systemjs/README.md

 # Installation

-karma-systemjs requires SystemJS, es6-module-loader, and Traceur to be installed too.
+karma-systemjs requires SystemJS and es6-module-loader to be installed.

-`npm install karma-systemjs systemjs es6-module-loader traceur`
+`npm install karma-systemjs systemjs es6-module-loader`

+If using a transpiler, be sure to install it too.
+Traceur and Babel are supported:

+`npm install traceur`

+`npm install babel`

 # Karma Configuration